 The offices and laboratories are mostly situated in urban areas.
 However, sites are situated mostly in rural or semi urban areas.
 The job role of agricultural engineers vary due to the specialisation that they opt for.
 As this profession involves the study related to the agriculture industry the work sites are mostly situated in urban cities.

-Agricultural Engineers often must be available to address problems that may come up in manufacturing operations or rural construction projects.
+When it comes to the career as agricultural engineer, one must be available to address problems that may come up in manufacturing operations or rural construction projects.
 Some outdoor projects may require favourable conditions so weather also plays an important role in their work schedules.

 Agricultural engineers sometimes work overtime because of the nature of agricultural projects.
-During the harvest season they might also assist the local agricultural body, hence end up working overtime.
+During the harvest season, they might also assist the local agricultural body, hence end up working overtime.

 Weekly Hours of Work